UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_04.md

 </center>

 Notes:
-Once the files we wish to commit have been added to the staging area, we can then "commit" those files to add them to the repository history.
+Once the files we want to keep have been added to the staging area, we can "commit" them to the repository history.
 When we do this, we are required to include an informative message briefly describing the purpose of the changes we made.
-This message will be helpful to explain why the changes were made to your collaborators.
-Remember that your most common collaborator is a future version of yourself, and that it is very easy to forget why made a particular change a few month ago!.

-In the screenshot in this slide, the commit message is `"Message about changes..."`;
+In the screenshot, the commit message is `"Message about changes..."`;
 in your work you should make sure to replace this with an informative message about what you changed.
 It is also important to note that these changes are only being committed to the history of the local repository's on your computer.